ignacio-rocco/sparse-ncnet/README.md

 ![](https://www.di.ens.fr/willow/research/sparse-ncnet/images/teaser.jpg)

 ## About
-This is the implementation of the paper "Efficient Neighbourhood Consensus Networks via Submanifold Sparse Convolutions" by Ignacio Rocco, Relja Arandjelović and Josef Sivic [[arXiv](https://arxiv.org/abs/2004.10566)].
+This is the implementation of the paper "Efficient Neighbourhood Consensus Networks via Submanifold Sparse Convolutions" by Ignacio Rocco, Relja Arandjelović and Josef Sivic, accepted to ECCV 2020 [[arXiv](https://arxiv.org/abs/2004.10566)].

 ## Installation
 For installation instructions, please see [INSTALL.md](INSTALL.md).